Kuril Islands: Geography and climate

 The Kuril Islands form part of the ring of tectonic instability encircling the Pacific Ocean referred to as the Ring of Fire.
 The islands themselves are summits of stratovolcanoes that are a direct result of the subduction of the Pacific Plate under the Okhotsk Plate, which forms the Kuril Trench some 200. km east of the islands.
 The chain has around 100 volcanoes, some 40 of which are active, and many hot springs and fumaroles.
 There is frequent seismic activity, including a magnitude 8.5 earthquake in 1963 and one of magnitude 8.3 recorded on November 15, 2006, which resulted in tsunami waves up to 5 ft reaching the California coast.
 Raikoke Island, near the centre of the archipelago, has an active volcano which erupted again in June 2019, with emissions reaching 13,000. m.

 The climate on the islands is generally severe, with long, cold, stormy winters and short and notoriously foggy summers.
 The average annual precipitation is 40 to 50 in, a large portion of which falls as snow.
 The Köppen climate classification of most of the Kurils is subarctic (Dfc), although Kunashir is humid continental (Dfb).
-However, the Kuril Islands’ climate resembles the subpolar oceanic climate of southwest Alaska much more than the hypercontinental climate of Manchuria and interior Siberia, as precipitation is heavy and permafrost completely absent.
+However, the Kuril Islands' climate resembles the subpolar oceanic climate of southwest Alaska much more than the hypercontinental climate of Manchuria and interior Siberia, as precipitation is heavy and permafrost completely absent.
 It is characterized by mild summers with only 1 to 3 months above 10 °C and cold, snowy, extremely windy winters below −3 C, although usually above −10 C.

 The chain ranges from temperate to sub-Arctic climate types, and the vegetative cover consequently ranges from tundra in the north to dense spruce and larch forests on the larger southern islands.
 The highest elevations on the islands are Alaid volcano (highest point: 2339 m) on Atlasov Island at the northern end of the chain and Tyatya volcano (1819 m) on Kunashir Island at the southern end.

 Landscape types and habitats on the islands include many kinds of beach and rocky shores, cliffs, wide rivers and fast gravelly streams, forests, grasslands, alpine tundra, crater lakes and peat bogs.
 The soils are generally productive, owing to the periodic influxes of volcanic ash and, in certain places, owing to significant enrichment by seabird guano.
 However, many of the steep, unconsolidated slopes are susceptible to landslides and newer volcanic activity can entirely denude a landscape.
 Only the southernmost island has large areas covered by trees, while more northerly islands have no trees, or spotty tree cover.

-The northernmost, Atlasov Island (Oyakoba in Japanese), is an almost-perfect volcanic cone rising sheer out of the sea; it has been praised by the Japanese in haiku, wood-block prints, and other forms, in much the same way as the better-known Mount Fuji.
+The northernmost, Atlasov Island (Araido in Japanese), is an almost-perfect volcanic cone rising sheer out of the sea; it has been praised by the Japanese in haiku, wood-block prints, and other forms, in much the same way as the better-known Mount Fuji.
 Its summit is the highest point in Sakhalin Oblast.